Chemical Test Refusal in Los Angeles DUI Cases

 The law on the consequences for Chemical Test Refusal is very severe and the right to request a hearing at the DMV expires within 10 days of arrest.

 Some people who drive on a suspended license think they will not get pulled over while driving on a suspended license, but the consequences of such a stop are very harsh.
 Not only, when a driver with a suspended license is pulled over, his or her car can be impounded for 30 days, but also the driver will be cited for driving on a suspended license, an offense that carries a possibility of a fine and jail.
-Los Angeles DUI lawyers have to contact the DMV within 10 days of arrest to request a hearing.
+Your Los Angeles DUI lawyer has to contact the DMV within 10 days of arrest to request a hearing.
 Late hearings are rarely granted unless a very compelling excuse can be produced.
-Failure to request such a hearing will result in a loss of a license after the expiration of the temporary driver’s license issued at the time of the arrest.
+A failure to request a DMV hearing within 10 days of arrest will result in a loss of a driver’s license after the expiration of the 30-day temporary driver’s license that should have been issued at the time of the arrest.

 2. What If I Was Arrested For A Chemical Test Refusal But I Was Not Driving?

-Even when the driver’s defense is “a no driving defense”, Chemical Test Refusal can result in 1-year suspension or 2 or 3 years revocation because the officer’s must have no basis to place you under an arrest for a DUI.
-The “no driving” defense is very helpful in court, and Los Angeles DUI Attorney wins Los Angeles DUI based on ‘no driving” defense all the time; but, at the DMV level, it is not enougn to keep your driver’s license as long as the officer had a reasonable cause to believe that the person was driving.
-If the officer had a resonable believe, the chemical test is mandatory (provided the officer complied with the other 2 requirements).
+Even when the driver’s defense is “a no driving defense”, Chemical Test Refusal can result in a 1-year suspension or 2 or 3 years revocation because the officers only must have a basis to place you under arrest for a DUI for you to lose your driver’s license.
+This is especially bad for commercial drivers, so you must contact a DUI attorney to defend a commercial license.
+The “no driving” defense is very helpful in court, and Los Angeles DUI Attorney wins Los Angeles DUI cases based on the “no driving” defense all the time; but, at the DMV level, the “no driving” defense is not enough to keep your driver’s license if the officer had a reasonable cause to believe that you were driving.
+If the officer had a reasonable belief, the chemical test is mandatory (provided the officer complied with the other 2 requirements) even if later you can prove that you were not driving.
+For this reason, calling a DUI Attorney is a must with all refusal cases.

-The case law allowing suspension of license despite successful “no driving defense” came from 2007 case of Troppman v.
-Valverde (director of the DMV at the time).
-Prior to this landmark Supreme Court decision, the proof of actual driving was required to require a driver to submit to a chemical test after a DUI arrest in Los Angleles.
-Now, all that is needed is not proof of actual driving but a reasonable suspision by the arresting officer that the person he arrested was driving.
-This case and the law in California now is to require a person to submit to a chemical test per VC 23612 with minimal evidence of driving (such as presence near the car).
-Failure to do so after a lawful Los Angles DUI arrest may result in 1-year suspension or 2 or 3 years revocation of driving privilege.
+The case law allowing suspension of license despite successful “no driving defense” came from the 2007 case of Troppman v.
+Valverde (Valverde was a director of the DMV at the time).
+Prior to this landmark Supreme Court decision, proof of actual driving was required to require a driver to submit to a chemical test after a DUI arrest in Los Angeles.
+After this case, all that is needed is not proof of actual driving but a reasonable suspicion by the arresting officer that the person he arrested was driving.
+This case and the law in California now require a person to submit to a chemical test per California Vehicle Code 23612 with minimal evidence of driving (such as presence near the car).
+Failure to do so after a lawful Los Angeles DUI arrest may result in 1-year suspension or 2 or 3 years revocation of driving privilege.

 Practically it means that if you are sitting behind the wheel of a car and a police officer decides to arrest you for a DUI in Los Angeles, you are required to submit to a chemical test and failure to do so can result in a suspension or revocation even when the DMV is unable to prove driving.
-Please contrast that with burden of proof in Court of Law where a failure by the prosecutor to prove driving will result in a “not guilty” verdict!
-This “not guilty” verdict in the Court of Law will not overturn the DMV’s finding of a refusal to submit to a chemical test and despite aquital in court the driver’s license will remain suspended.
+Please contrast that with the burden of proof in a Court of Law where a failure by the prosecutor to prove driving will result in a “not guilty” verdict!
+Moreover, the “not guilty” verdict in the Court of Law will not overturn the DMV’s finding of a refusal to submit to a chemical test and despite an acquittal in Court the driver’s license will remain suspended or revoked for at least 1 year.
 This is why it is important to retain the help of Los Angeles DUI attorney as soon as possible so that not only your record but also your driver’s license can be saved.

 3. How can a driver arrested for a “refusal DUI” in Los Angeles fight his case?

 For the Court, a “Refusal DUI” is a more serious offense because the special allegation of a “refusal to submit to a chemical test” adds 48 hours of jail consecutive to any other jail term imposed.
-For example, in a “refusal” special allegations are charged to a first-offense DUI, the statutory minimum becomes 2 days in the county jail instead of “no custody” requirement for a first offense DUI.
-And yet, for Los Angeles DUI attorney, trying a Los Anglees refusal DUI case is a better defensible position because Los Angeles DUI prosecutors often has less evidence of a crime.
+For example, in a “refusal,” special allegations are charged to a first-offense DUI, the statutory minimum becomes 2 days in the county jail instead of the “no custody” requirement for a first-offense DUI.
+However, for Los Angeles DUI attorney, trying a Los Angeles refusal DUI case is a better defensible position because Los Angeles DUI prosecutors often have less evidence that a DUI took place because in refusal cases there is often limited evidence due to the person refusing to submit to the test.

-Typically, the city prosecutor/DA will try to prove guilt by:
+Typically, at Los Angeles DUI trial, the city prosecutor or LA County DA will try to prove the guilt by:

 (1) driving patterns,